lifei96/Medium-crawler-with-data-analyzer/README.md

 # Medium Crawler

-Medium Crawler is a distributed web crawler used to crawl data from Medium.com, a bloghost based social network.
+Medium Crawler is a distributed web crawler used to crawl data from Medium.com, a bloghost social network.

 The crawled data includes users' profiles, following/followers lists, related posts and their Twitter/Facebook profiles(based on cross-site linking function).